DmytroMitin/AUXify/README.md

       }
     }.taskValue,

-    // for import and if meta annotation is not expanded libraryDependencies += "com.github.dmytromitin" %% "auxify-meta-core" % "0.5"
+    // for import statement and if meta annotation is not expanded libraryDependencies += "com.github.dmytromitin" %% "auxify-meta-core" % [LATEST VERSION] )
-  )
 ```
 Annotated code should be placed in `in/src/main/scala`.
 Code generation in `out/target/scala-2.12/src_managed/main/scala/` can be run with `sbt out/compile`.